RouninMedia/Da3SH/README.md

 But, unlike most other component-based web architecture approaches, **Da3SH** takes code and encodes it as data.

-**Da3SH**serializes core web languages (HTML, CSS, Javascript, SVG, PHP etc.) as JSON.
+**Da3SH** serializes core web languages (HTML, CSS, Javascript, SVG, PHP etc.) as JSON.
 The serialized snippets are stored together in a single piece of JSON-encoded data representing a single rich component.

 Whenever needed, one or more core web language snippets can be unpacked from that single piece of JSON (or Da3SH Module).
-Since the code is encoded as data, this can happen on the server-side or on the front-end / client-side.
+Since the code is encoded as data, this can happen via *any* scripting language on the server-side or on the front-end / client-side.

-This approach allows different technologies to sit together collectively as components, but - crucially - it liberates those components from *everything-in-JS* Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.
+This approach allows different front-end technologies to sit together collectively as front-end components, but - crucially - it liberates those components from *everything-in-JS* Front-end Reactive Frameworks like ***Angular***, ***React***, ***Vue*** etc.

 And - despite superficial first appearances - it turns out that *everything-as-JSON* is quite different from *everything-in-JS*.

 ## Component-based Architecture is good.
 But it's even better when it's no longer tied to a single scripting language.
 Component-based web architecture - which evolved in the 2010s thanks to the rise of the Front-End Reactive Frameworks - has carved out a well-deserved place amongst established web-architecture patterns.

 But.
-As a core feature of the Javascript-first frameworks, 2010s-style component-based web architecture has tended to incorporate excessive, unnecessary baggage.

-Most of all: the reintroduction of *code-nesting*.
+As a core element of Javascript-first frameworks, 2010s-style component-based web architecture has heralded the unwelcome return of *code-nesting*.

 *Code-nesting* refers to when one or more core web languages are nested within a different core web language.